ahdfks/project_HC_Asia/README.md

 **Tableau:** 2020.4

 ## LinkedIn company profile scraping
-Scraped 1000 companies in pharmaceuticals, biotechnology, and medical device industry in the Greater China Region\
+Scraped 1000 companies in pharmaceuticals, biotechnology, and medical device industry in the Greater China Region.\
 With each company profile, we got the following:
 *	Company ID
 *	Company name